cuspycode/peerpaste/README.md

 #### [General] Why should I trust your app to handle my secret data?

 One major use case for PeerPaste is to paste passwords or password-reset links or signup confirmation links etc, from one device to another.
 This of course requires trusting that the app is secure.
 The encryption and decryption code used in the desktop edition is published here on GitHub.
 It uses industry standard practices, and it's open for anyone to audit.
-The exact same code is used in the Android version, with the exception of a couple of trivial differences in how the `Base64` library is called due to differences in the Java versions.
+The exact same code is used in the Android version, with the exception of a couple of trivial differences in how the `Base64` library is called due to differences in the Java library versions.

 #### [Android] Why do I get a Cryptographic failure error?